What Is a Baylor Shift? Overview and FAQ

 Higher salary costs for part-time nurses May be difficult to find nurses available to work every weekend Baylor nurses give up their traditional weekends |

-What is a Baylor shift staffing plan without enough nurses to fill the positions?
-If your facility struggles with short-staffing, allow IntelyCare to bring you qualified nurses when you need them.
-Partner with IntelyCare to get innovative solutions to stabilize your nursing workforce today.
+What is a Baylor shift staffing plan’s value if you don’t have enough nurses to fill the positions?
+If your facility needs help navigating the ebbs and flows of patient census, partner with a leader in the industry and get innovative solutions to help right-size your workforce today.